bplmaps/lmec-main-site/content/articles/maps-poetry.md

 **Portland, Maine**

 Here’s one for our friends up at the [Osher Map Library](https://oshermaps.org/) in Portland, Maine. _“Often I think of the beautiful town / that is seated by the sea...”_ This stanza about a town by the sea {{< popup img-src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:c534j573w/3792,2832,679,654/full/0/default.jpg" bib-src="" target="blank" >}} appears on {{</popup>}} a [1928 map of Portland, Maine](https://collections.leventhalmap.org/search/commonwealth:p841c3807).
-The line is from the poem [_My Lost Youth_](https://www.poetryfoundation.org/poems/44640/my-lost-youth) by Henry Wadsworth Longfellow, who spent his childhood in Portland– he was born there in 1807, when it was still a part of Massachusetts!
+The line is from the poem [_My Lost Youth_](https://www.poetryfoundation.org/poems/44640/my-lost-youth) by Henry Wadsworth Longfellow, who spent his childhood in Portland – he was born there in 1807, when it was still a part of Massachusetts!

 **Cape Cod, Massachusetts**